-- Table with export
+- Customizable table with export

-- Upcoming birthdays and anniversaries
+- Calendar with birthdays and anniversaries

 TeamTools is free for the first 50 users!
 Subscriptions are based on a quantity that corresponds to additional blocks of 50 users.
 So if you have 75 or 100 users, your subscription will be for a quantity of 1; if you have 125 or 150 users, your subscription will be for a quantity of 2.
 You can check out the subscription plans here.